protometa/meteor-mocha/README.md

 $ TEST_BROWSER_DRIVER=phantomjs meteor test --once --driver-package dispatch:mocha
 ```

-### Run in watch mode

-To run in watch mode, restarting as you change files, add `TEST_WATCH=1` before your test command and remove the `--once` flag.

-NOTE: Watch mode does not properly rerun client tests if you change only client code.
-To work around this, you can add or remove whitespace from a server file, and that will trigger both server and client tests to rerun.

-### Run only server or client tests
+### Run only server or only client tests

 By default both server and client tests run.
 To disable server tests: `TEST_SERVER=0`.
 Likewise for client: `TEST_CLIENT=0`

-### Run tests inclusively (grep), and exclusively (invert)
+### Run tests inclusively (grep) or exclusively (invert)

 To run all tests with names that match a pattern, add the environment variable `MOCHA_GREP=your_string`.
 This will apply to both client and server tests.

 To exclude any tests, you must use the grep option above plus `MOCHA_INVERT=1`.
-For example, to exclude tests named 'TODO:' ( which you may want to exclude from your continuous integration workflow) you would pass at runtime `MOCHA_GREP=your_string MOCHA_INVERT=1`
+For example, to exclude tests named 'TODO:' (which you may want to exclude from your continuous integration workflow) you would pass at runtime `MOCHA_GREP=your_string MOCHA_INVERT=1`

 ### Run in parallel

 By default dispatch:mocha will run in series.
-This is a safety mechanism since running a client test and server test which depend on DB state may have side-effects.
+This is a safety mechanism since running a client test and server test which depend on DB state may have side effects.

 If you design your client and server tests to not share state, then you can run tests faster.
 Run in parallel by exporting the environment variable `TEST_PARALLEL=1` before running.

 ### Run with a different server reporter